- Company Name

 - Motion Deadline

-On July 18, 2017, Robbins Geller Rudman & Dowd LLP filed a complaint alleging violations of the federal securities laws by Arconic Inc. and certain of its officers and/or directors.
-The class action was commenced in the United States District Court for the Southern District of New York on behalf of purchasers of Arconic 5.375% Class B Mandatory Convertible Preferred Stock issued in connection with Arconic’s September 18, 2014 initial public stock offering.
+On September 15, 2017, Robbins Geller Rudman & Dowd LLP filed a complaint alleging violations of the federal securities laws by Arconic Inc. and certain of its officers and/or directors.
+The class action was commenced in the United States District Court for the Western District of Pennsylvania on behalf of purchasers of Arconic 5.375% Class B Mandatory Convertible Preferred Stock issued in connection with Arconic’s September 18, 2014 initial public stock offering.

-If you wish to serve as lead plaintiff, you must move the Court no later than 60 days from July 13, 2017.
-If you wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact plaintiff’s counsel, Samuel H. Rudman or David A. Rosenfeld of Robbins Geller at 800/449-4900 or 619/231-1058, or via e-mail at firstname.lastname@example.org.
+Pursuant to Court order, if you wish to serve as lead plaintiff, you must move the Court no later than 60 days from October 9, 2017.
+If you wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact plaintiff’s counsel, Samuel H. Rudman or David A. Rosenfeld of Robbins Geller at 800/449-4900 or 619/231-1058, or via e-mail at email@example.com.
 If you are a member of this class, you can view a copy of the complaint as filed at http://www.rgrdlaw.com/cases/arconicinc/.
 Any member of the putative class may move the Court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.

 The complaint charges Arconic, its current and former officers and/or directors and the underwriters of the Preferred IPO with violations of the Securities Act of 1933.
 Prior to November 1, 2016, when the Company spun off its mining and manufacture of raw aluminum operations to the new Alcoa Corporation, Arconic was known as Alcoa Inc. Arconic is engaged in engineering and manufacturing aluminum and other lightweight metals into products used worldwide in the aerospace, automotive, commercial transportation, packaging, building and construction, oil and gas, defense, consumer electronics, and industrial industries.
 Arconic’s aluminum Reynobond PE panels consist of two sheets of thin aluminum, each permanently bonded to an extruded thermoplastic core, which are combined with insulation to form cladding used to cover residential and office towers and other commercial structures.